Cold Eyes (2013 film): Plot

 Hwang and Ha both feel sad at the death of their colleague.
 As a result, Hwang announces his resignation while Ha takes a leave of absence.
-However, while Ha is doing her laundry, she suddenly remembers using her good memory that she had randomly run into James in the past.
-Namely, on the day of her police interview, James had fleetingly walked past her inside a subway car, carrying a grocery store brochure.
+However, while Ha is doing her laundry, she suddenly remembers how she had randomly run into James in the past.
+Namely, on the day of her police interview, James fleetingly walked past her inside a subway car, carrying a grocery store brochure.
 Ha runs to the grocery store and waits there, managing to catch sight of James again, and urgently notifies Hwang and his officers while staying on James's tail.
 When James walks into a tunnel, Hwang takes over the pursuit, but James recognizes Hwang (he had seen him in the mirror earlier when he was being followed) and stabs him.
 Luckily, though, the wound isn't fatal.
 Ha continues the pursuit into the subway tunnels but this time she is also recognized by James and eventually held hostage.
-When the SWAT team comes down to the subway tunnel, James lets go of Ha but escapes and runs deeper into the tunnels.
+When the SWAT team comes down to the subway tunnel, Ha stabs James in the leg but he escapes and runs deeper into the tunnels.

 As the chase goes on, James finds himself trapped between the advancing SWAT team and the mouth of the tunnel, which is being guarded by Hwang, who ran the long way around.
-As James decides to charge at Hwang, the latter, finding himself at the juncture of an oncoming train, stands his ground to shoot at James, risking a 50/50 chance that the train will flatten him.
-Fortunately, the train takes the other branch and James is hit by Hwang's revolver and killed.
+As James decides to charge at Hwang, the latter, finding himself at the juncture of an oncoming train, stands his ground to shoot at James, risking a 50/50 chance of the train flattening him.
+Fortunately, the train takes the other branch and James is shot dead by Hwang.